House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Kicker 43DSC504

-They’re also very well built in order to handle the heavier bass notes.
+They’re also very well built to handle the heavier bass notes.
 On their own, they have an OK sound.
-But to unlock their true potential you’ll need to pair these with an amp.
-And these aren’t the most budget friendly either, but at least you’re getting some bass out of them.
+But to unlock their true potential, you’ll need to pair these with an amp.
+Kickers aren’t the most budget-friendly either, but at least you get solid bass.

 Pros